History Files

 Bindusara succeeded his father in 301 BC (or, alternatively, 297 BC).
 He was also known as Amitraghata (slayer of the foes) or Amitrochates to the Greeks.

 He was said to be a competent ruler who successfully consolidated the vast empire which he had inherited.
-He is said to have maintained friendly relations with the southern kingdoms of the Cholas, Pandyas and Cheras.
+He is said to have maintained friendly relations with the southern kingdoms of the Cholas, Pandyas, and Cheras.
 The only exception was the hostile kingdom of Kalinga, which was only overcome later, by his son Ashoka.
 Tibetan history attributes to him the conquest of the land between the Arabian Sea and the Bay of Bengal.
 But there is no conclusive proof to establish that as fact.

 He is said to have been be a man of eclectic tastes, and to have asked the Greek Seleucid king, Antiochus I, to send him some sweet wine, dried figs and a sophist (a Greek teacher of philosophy and rhetoric).
-The Greek ambassador present in his court at the time was Deimakos.
+The Greek ambassador who was present in his court at the time was Deimakos.

 Buddhist texts reveal that he was deeply interested in the Ajivika sect (the Ajivikas were a sect of wandering ascetics who believed that rebirth was not according to one's karma (deeds), but a matter of 'niyati', meaning destiny or fate).